OpenMDAO/POEMs/POEM_093.md

 ```python
 subsystem.use_cache(mode='rev', cache_inputs=None, cache_outputs=['Lift'])
 ```
-would enable caching only for the `Lift` output in the reverse mode, but not for other outputs.
+would enable caching only for the `Lift` output in the reverse mode but not for other outputs.

 ## Prototype implementation
 We implemented a prototype of the linear solution caching in a custom PETScKrylov solver and Direct solver, which are available [here](POEM_093/).

-Note that this prototype caches all the inputs or outputs of a subsystem (i.e., it implements the proposal 1 above).
+Note that this prototype caches all the inputs or outputs of a subsystem (i.e., it implements proposal 1 above).
-The implementation of the caching for specific inputs or outputs (proposal 2) would require a different approach (which we don't have a good idea of how it can be done).
+The implementation of the caching for specific inputs or outputs (proposal 2) would require a different approach (we don't have a good idea of how it can be done).
-Also note that this prototype does not implement the cache resetting, which should be done every optimization iterations.
+Also note that this prototype does not implement the cache resetting, which should be done every optimization iteration.

 Here, we explain how the caching would be implemented for a Krylov solver.
 It works mostly the same for a Direct solver.